AI Emotion Particles - xelsed.ai

 key number

-XOR decryption key used to decrypt the encoded API key
+The XOR key (0x5A) used to scramble and unscramble the API key string

 const key=0x5A;